antadde/covsel/README.md

 # covsel

-The goal of *covsel* is to streamline the main steps of our newly-devised covariate selection procedure aimed at optimizing the predictive abilities and parsimony of ensemble species distribution models fitted in a context of high dimensional candidate covariate space.
-Our covariate selection procedure is developed around three main
+The goal of *covsel* is to streamline the main steps of our newly-devised “embedded” covariate selection procedure aimed at optimizing the predictive abilities and parsimony of ensemble species distribution models fitted in a context of high dimensional candidate covariate space.
+Our covariate selection procedure is developed around three main algorithms: Generalized Linear Model (GLM), Generalized Additive Model (GAM), and Random Forest (RF).
+It is made of two main
-algorithms: Generalized Linear Model (GLM), Generalized Additive Model (GAM), and Random Forest (RF).
-It is made of two main steps: (Step A) “Collinearity filtering”, and (Step B) “Model-specific embedding” .
+steps: (Step A) “Collinearity filtering”, and (Step B) “Model-specific embedding” .
 More details to come in the companion paper by Adde et al. (in prep).

 ### Installation